Chenimal/carpool/doc/readme.md

     * 3.1 To create random orders

         The key is making sure the random locations are on the land rather than ocean.
-        (The Hong Kong map view has so much ocean covered) Mathematically it is equivalent to the question: determine if a point is inside/outside a polygon.
+        Mathematically it is equivalent to the question: determine if a point is inside/outside a polygon.
         I use RayCasting method: cast a ray from the point, count the num of